Nidhikumari-4/FrontEnd-Devlopment/JavaScript Notes/README.md

 console.log(tableOf + " * " + num + " = " + tableOf * num);
 }
 ```

-## **4. Control Statement**
+## **4. Functions**

 ![](./images/fun1.jpg)

 ### **1️⃣Function Definition**
-- A function definition (also called a function declaration, or function statement)
-- consists of the function keyword, followed by:
+- A function definition (also called a function declaration, or function statement) consists of the function keyword, followed by:
 - The name of the function.
 - A list of parameters to the function, enclosed in parentheses and separated by commas.
 - The JavaScript statements that define the function, enclosed in curly brackets, {...}.